Leonardo-Boss/suckless-site/suckless.org/people/Other_people.md

 * Uwe Zeisberger (code review, bug fixings)
 * Wilson Oliveira (contributed the [wmizer tool](http://clientes.netvisao.pt/petrucci/))
 * yiyus || Jesus Galan (dwm patches a go-go)

+Also have a look at the

+* [Debian maintainers](http://suckless.debian-maintainers.org/) of suckless.org software